maykar/compact-custom-header/readme.md

 * Options menu as clock.<br>
 * Notifications & voice icon moved into options menu.<br>
 * Background color black, active tab icon white, other icons grey, tab indicator transparent.<br>

+## Important notes:

+* Hiding the header or options button will remove your ability to edit from the UI.
+In this case, you can restore the default header by adding "?disable_cch" to the end of your URL.
+Example: `http://192.168.1.42:8123/lovelace/0?disable_cch`
+* The card will automatically display when "configuring UI" to allow for editing, but is otherwise hidden.
+* If hiding tabs, while in edit mode there is a new option in the options drop-down menu "Show All Tabs" to help with configuration.
+* To use with panel view place this card inside a "container card" with the panel card (vertical stack card, layout-card, etc.), otherwise this card isn't "displayed" and won't load.
+Example below.